 Note: If the selected date range is for a period that is incomplete, for example, the date range is "This week" and it's only Wednesday, then the trend line will only display information for the part of the date range that has data.

-You can filter your list of metrics to display:
+You can filter your list of metrics by category to display:

 - All metrics